-Cloetta has a central management system to ensure standardised working methods in its operations.
+Cloetta has a central management system to ensure standardized working methods in its operations.
 Each production unit has a locally adapted management system that is linked to the central system.
 Central policies, goals and procedures are broken down and implemented at the factory level.

 Quality and product safety

 Cloetta places rigorous demands on quality and product safety.
 First class raw materials and correct treatment and processing methods are essential for manufacturing of high quality confectionery.
-Continuous efforts are made to ensure that the products meet the requirements and expectations of consumers and retailers.
+Cloetta’s factories are certified according to the BRC Global Standard for Food Safety and/or ISO 9001.

 Planning and logistics

 Effective production planning leads to lower capital tied up in the form of inventories of both raw materials and finished products, at the same time that it increases the service level.
 Delivery reliability is one of the most critical parameters for the retail trade.

 Cloetta works continuously to optimise its flows and working methods, both internally and externally, together with customers and suppliers.